vacu9708/WHO-AM-I/Diary at work/3. 2024.2/readme.md

 ## 2.21
 - Studied linux device driver(char, block, network device / misc, module driver)
 - Loaded a dummy (module) driver to the linux
+## 2.22
+- Modified the document on the GPIO device driver
+- Write document that readers don't need to ask about